-The hydraulic cylinder of the track marker and of the tramline marker can be actuated simultaneously.
+The hydraulic cylinders of the track marker and of the tramline marker can be actuated simultaneously.

-8.12.1 Move the tramline marker to working position
+8.12.1 Moving the tramline marking device into working position

 - 1. Park the combination on the field.

 - 2. Apply the tractor parking brake, switch the tractor engine off and remove the ignition key.

 - 3. Take hold of the track disc carrier.